NehaP1706/Network-File-Share/notes.md

     - **Temporary Write Files:** During a write operation, changes are made to a temporary file specific to the user's session.
 These changes are merged back into the main file only after the user commits the write, ensuring atomicity of the multi-step write operation.
 - **Hierarchical Folders:** The system supports a hierarchical folder structure (a bonus feature).
 File and folder metadata are managed in separate Tries on the Name Server.
 - **Checkpoints:** The implementation includes a checkpointing mechanism (a bonus feature) that allows the state of a file to be saved with a tag and reverted to later.
 Checkpoints are stored as distinct copies of the file on the Storage Server.
+- **Reconnection:** When a client disconnects and reconnects again, their information is preserved. (assuming nm doesn't go down)
+SS reconnection is also handled.

 ## 0. System Setup and Execution